A few months ago, I started noticing something strange on my own website.

 |---|---|

-This means your article has to offer something the AI answer cannot fully give.
+This is why your article needs to offer something that a short AI summary cannot fully replace.

 - real examples